aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 Option 5 was rejected since there is no way to model the relationship between the "experimental" version and the "stable" version through semantic versioning.

+##### Prerelease qualifiers

-**prerelease qualifiers** According to the semver [specification](https://semver.org/#spec-item-11), a precedence between versions is calculated **only** if the **major**, **minor** and **patch** are equal.
+According to the semver [specification](https://semver.org/#spec-item-11), a precedence between versions is calculated **only** if the **major**, **minor** and **patch** are equal.
 This means that there is no way for a constructs library to declare a range of supported versions which include an experimental version.
 Sticking to the above example, a CDK construct library declaring a peer dependency on version `^1.60.0` of `aws-cdk-lib`, can not be used in a CDK application that declares a dependency on `aws-cdk-lib` version `1.61.0-experimental`.
 This is because the patch part in `1.60.0` and `1.61.0-experimental` is not equal, which means `1.61.0-experimental` does not satisfy `^1.60.0`.
 In npm versions prior to npm-v7, if `peerDependencies` requirements are not met, executing `npm install` would only issue a warning.
 In npm-v7, which automatically tries to install `peerDependencies`, executing `npm install` will throw an error.

 To illustrate the user experience with npm-v7.
 The below is the output of executing `npm install` in a CDK application (`my-cdk-application`), which